emtee40/FMHY-wiki/FMHY‐Notes.md.md

 **Required**

 - Go to settings then about and tap 10 times on the version number
+- Ensure release channel is on stable in customisation settings
 - That will enable developer settings then put 287013 as discord version (latest supported version)

 ***